 Viral conjunctivitis is a highly contagious acute conjunctival infection usually caused by adenovirus.
 Symptoms include irritation, photophobia, and watery discharge.
 Diagnosis is clinical; sometimes viral cultures or immunodiagnostic testing is indicated.
 Infection is self-limited, but severe cases sometimes require topical corticosteroids.

-Conjunctivitis may accompany the common cold and other systemic viral infections (especially measles, but also chickenpox, rubella, and mumps).
-Localized viral conjunctivitis without systemic manifestations usually results from adenoviruses and sometimes enteroviruses.
+Conjunctivitis may accompany the common cold and other systemic viral infections (especially measles [see Measles], but also chickenpox [see Chickenpox], rubella [see Rubella], and mumps [see Mumps]).
+Localized viral conjunctivitis without systemic manifestations usually results from adenoviruses (see Adenovirus Infections) and sometimes enteroviruses (see Overview of Enterovirus Infections).

 Epidemic keratoconjunctivitis usually results from adenovirus serotypes Ad 5, 8, 11, 13, 19, and 37 and tends to cause severe conjunctivitis.
 Pharyngoconjunctival fever usually results from serotypes Ad 3, 4, and 7.
 Outbreaks of acute hemorrhagic conjunctivitis, a rare conjunctivitis associated with infection by enterovirus type 70, have occurred in Africa and Asia.